NoLieNoSean/NoNotes/content/Notes/DMAT_L25.md

 $G''$ looks like this:
 ![[Drawing 2025-04-21 12.06.34.excalidraw|100]]

-conversely, any coloring of $G''$ corresponds to a type-2 colorings of $G$.
+conversely, any coloring of $G''$ corresponds to a type-2 coloring of $G$.

 Thus, we have
 $$